-The HCIS Forest School is led by Beckie Lewis who is working towards completing the Level 3 Forest School Leader award, has Qualified Teacher Status and a Level 3 Diploma in Childcare and Education.
+The HCIS Forest School is led by Beckie Lewis who is a qualified Level 3 Forest School Leader, has Qualified Teacher Status and a Level 3 Diploma in Childcare and Education.
 Beckie also acts as Deputy Safeguarding lead for the school and holds Paediatric First Aid.